Rumination: The #1 Reason for Stress and Burnout

 How to Banish Stress and Burnout by Stopping Rumination

 Ever wonder why different people respond to tough events in different ways?
 Why some people seem to be more resilient in the face of stress and burnout than others?

 As we follow news of the coronavirus pandemic devastating cities around our world, many of us are consumed with fear and worry.
 We’re finding it hard to sleep and tough to concentrate.
 How we respond often depends on our unique backgrounds and our communities.

-The tendency to ruminate — to continue to churn over emotional upsets — is a key determinant of whether you become stressed or not.
+Rumination is the tendency to continue to churn over emotional upsets, and it’s a key determinant of whether you become stressed or not.

 Rumination is what you do when you wake up at 3 a.m. and can’t get back to sleep because you’re thinking about how many months you’ll have to simultaneously home-school your children and work from home.
 It’s the kind of thinking that happens when you spiral into worst-case scenarios about your aging parents.